tran-christopher/c1023-code-solutions/html-forms/html-forms-quiz-notes.md

 - What is the purpose of an HTML `form` element?

+-to allow data to be collected and sent to desired location

 - Give five examples of form control elements.

+-input, label, option, select, textarea

 - Give three examples of `type` attribute values for HTML `<input>` elements.

+-dropdown, radio, email

 - Is an HTML `<input>` element a block element or an inline element?

+-inline-block

 ## Notes